ENJOY OUR SMALL GIFT

 Sort by:

-Leopard Snake Skin Discus are omnivorous and require a balanced diet.
+Sakura Leopard Discus are omnivorous and require a varied and nutritious diet.
 They can be fed high-quality flakes, pellets, and granules specifically formulated for discus fish.
 Supplementing their diet with frozen or live foods such as bloodworms, brine shrimp, and daphnia is recommended to provide essential protein and nutrients.
-Offering a varied diet enhances their coloration and promotes their overall health.
+Offering a diverse diet helps promote their vibrant coloration and overall well-being.

-The Leopard Snake Skin Discus is a highly desired fish variety due to its unique and captivating combination of leopard spots and snake-like patterns.
-Its peaceful nature, coupled with its remarkable appearance, makes it an excellent addition to well-maintained community aquariums or dedicated discus tanks.
-However, proper care, including suitable tank conditions, consistent water parameters, and a balanced diet, is necessary for their successful keeping and optimal health.
+The Sakura Leopard Discus is a highly admired fish variety due to its vibrant colors and distinctive leopard-like pattern.
+Its peaceful temperament and captivating appearance make it an excellent addition to community aquariums or dedicated discus tanks.
+Proper care, including suitable tank conditions, consistent water parameters, and a balanced diet, is essential for their successful keeping and optimal health.

 For all Red fish, we recommend you to feed them red color enhancer food to maintain their beautiful red color.